 A novel set in Cold War Hungary

-It’s 1951, and a grim hush has settled over Hungary.
+In 1951, a grim hush has settled over Hungary.
 After a lost war and a brutal transition to communism, Hungarians live under constant threat of blacklisting, property confiscation, arrest, imprisonment and worse.
-In this milieu of dread, peasant Péter Benedek finds his life upended when his family’s best land is seized.
-Moving to Budapest for a manual labor job, Péter meets Katalin Varga, an unwed mother whose baby’s father has disappeared—most likely at the hands of the secret police.
-Both Péter and Katalin are keeping their heads down and their mouths clamped shut, because silence is the only safety they know.
+In this milieu of dread, the best land of Péter Benedek’s peasant family is seized and his life upended.
+Moving to Budapest for a manual labor job, Péter meets Katalin Varga, an unwed mother whose baby’s father has vanished, most likely at the hands of the secret police.
+Both Péter and Katalin keep their heads down and their mouths clamped shut, because silence is the only safety they know.

-But they have something in common besides fear: they are singers, not meant for this unbearable silence.
-When Katalin starts giving Péter voice lessons, their music together becomes an intrepid step out of hiding.
+The two have something in common besides fear: they are singers whose very natures make the silence unbearable.
+When Katalin starts giving Péter voice lessons, they take an intrepid step out of hiding.
 Little by little they tell each other what they cannot tell others.
-In their bond of trust, they find relief and some unexpected happiness.
+In their bond of trust, they find relief and unexpected happiness.

-Yet the hurts and threats in their lives have never disappeared, only waited.
-As these break into harsh reality, is hope even possible?
-Péter and Katalin must face their hardest tests yet—and learn to carve dignity and beauty out of pain.
+Yet the hurts and threats in their lives remain, waiting.
+As harsh reality assaults them again, is hope even possible?
+Facing their hardest trials yet, Péter and Katalin learn to carve dignity and beauty out of pain.